amper5and/voice.js/docs/API.md

 Get the number that must be dialed on the forwarding phone to enable/disable voicemail diversion to GV.
 Found in the `diversionNum` property of the response.

 * id: Number, required - A forwarding phone id
-* carrier: String, required - The forwarding phone carrier
+* carrier: String, required - The forwarding phone carrier.
+This is a string like "VERIZON" or "ATT."
+The carrier of a particular forwarding phone can be retrieved in one of two ways:
+	* As the `.carrier` property of the forwarding phone when retrieved using `client.phones('get')` (see above)
+	* As the `.carrier` property of the response when retreived using `client.phones('checkCarrier',...)` (see above)

 ## Contacts